hadley/adv-r/Functions.md

 * Create infix versions of set functions: `intersect()`, `union()`, `setdiff()`

-* Create an replacement function that modifies a random location in vector.
+* Create a replacement function that modifies a random location in vector.

 ## Return values